SemWES/docs-and-training/service_implementation/deployment_automated.md

 push_docker_image test-service <docker_source_folder>
 ```
 You will see the output of Docker within the CLI, which will automatically
 build, tag, and push the Docker image in the folder you provided.
+Note that the
+CLI currently always tags your images with `latest`.
+If you want to use custom
+tags, you need to use the clfpy services client.

 ### 4 Update the service with a service definition
 #### clfpy services client